Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Introduction

 \section{Introduction}

-Computationally accurate prediction of physical properties enables us to speed up the development of functional materials such as batteries~\cite{Ceder1998-re, Gao2021-hr}, catalysis~\cite{Norskov2009-fr}, and photochemical materials~\cite{Turro1991-qw, Michl1990-pn}.
-The physical properties are mainly governed by electrons in materials, and the computational cost of calculating electronic structures increases exponentially with system size in general, which often prevents classical computers from achieving the required accuracy to predict the properties.
+Computationally accurate prediction of physical properties can accelerate the development of functional materials such as batteries~\cite{Ceder1998-re, Gao2021-hr}, catalysis~\cite{Norskov2009-fr}, and photochemical materials~\cite{Turro1991-qw, Michl1990-pn}.
+The physical properties are mainly governed by the electrons in the materials, and the computational cost of calculating electronic structures increases exponentially with system size in general, which often prevents classical computers from achieving the required accuracy to predict the properties.

-Quantum computers are expected to solve classically intractable large electronic structure problems in quantum chemistry and materials science~\cite{Bauer2020-ug}.
-Current quantum computers are called noisy intermediate scale-quantum (NISQ) devices~\cite{Preskill2018-sc}, which have limitations to the numbers of both qubits and quantum gates due to physical noise, and various approaches for the NISQ devices are proposed~\cite{McArdle2020-qe, Cerezo2021-dy, Endo2021-ku, Bharti2022-ov, Tilly2022-pb, Sajjan2022-zt}.
-One of the most popular algorithms is variational quantum eigensolver (VQE)~\cite{Peruzzo2014-kp} which obtains the ground state energy by minimizing energy cost function using a variational quantum circuit, where its parameters are updated by a classical computer.
-In contrast to traditional quantum algorithms such as the quantum phase estimation~\cite{Yu_Kitaev1995-cf, Nielsen2010-hw, Aspuru-Guzik2005-vu}, VQE requires much smaller hardware resources.
-However, VQE still suffers from issues such as lacking accuracy~\cite{Stilck_Franca2021-qx} and vanishing parameter gradients called barren plateau~\cite{McClean2018-pn, Wang2021-jp, Cerezo2021-dy}.
+Quantum computers are expected to solve such classically intractable problems in quantum chemistry and materials science~\cite{Bauer2020-ug}.
+Current quantum computers, called noisy intermediate scale-quantum (NISQ) devices~\cite{Preskill2018-sc}, have limitations on the numbers of qubits and quantum gates due to physical noise, and various approaches for the NISQ devices have been proposed~\cite{Bharti2022-ov, Cerezo2021-dy}.
+One of the most popular algorithms is the variational quantum eigensolver (VQE)~\cite{Peruzzo2014-kp}, which is used to obtain the ground state energy by minimizing energy cost function using a variational quantum circuit, where its parameters are updated by a classical computer.
+Contrary to the traditional quantum algorithms such as the quantum phase estimation~\cite{Yu_Kitaev1995-cf}, VQE requires reduced hardware resources.
+However, VQE suffers from many issues such as insufficient accuracy~\cite{Stilck_Franca2021-qx} and vanishing parameter gradients, so-called barren plateau~\cite{McClean2018-pn}.